eliseflaneuse/gitAndGitHub/README.md

 1 | 2 | 3

-## Conventions of a Good README File
+## 2.Conventions of a Good README File

 > Your README file should be as good as your project itself.